niekveldhuis/compass/2_3_Data_Acquisition_ORACC/2_3_Data_Acquisition_ORACC.md

 How many of those layers are present in a particular text is impossible to predict.
 Some tablets have columns, others do not; most surfaces have text, but not all surfaces do.
 Moreover, [ORACC](http://oracc.org) JSON potentially also has information about sentences or other discourse units, which may or may not align with the division of the object in columns and lines.

-The JSON tree for a text edition consists of a hierarchy of three types of nodes: `c` for a Chunk of text (a word, a line, a sentence, or an entire text); `d` for Discontinuity (beginning of a line, a column, or a surface; breakage; or a ruling on the tablet); and `l` for Lemma, containing all the lemmatization data, including data on the graphemes that write the word.
+The JSON tree for a text edition consists of a hierarchy `cdl` nodes.
+The name `cdl` is based on the three main components of the nested tree: Chunks, Discontinuities, and Lemmas.
+A Chunk is a chunk of text of any length: the entire text, a discourse unit (such as a sentence), a column, a line, a word, etc. A discontinuity is the beginning (or end) of a column, a break in the text, or the beginning (or end) of a line.
+A Lemma is the lemmatization of a single word in the text, including the information on the sign level.
+The value of a `cdl` node is a list of one or more dictionaries.
+Each of these dictionaries contains the key "node" which may have the values "c" (for Chunk), "d" (for Discontinuity), or "l" (for Lemma).
+Any "c" dictionary may contain a further `cdl` key, which again has as its value a list of dictionaries of the "c", "d", or "l" type.
+An "l" (Lemma) dictionary, is always at the bottom of the `cdl` hierarchy, because a word is always part of a Chunk of text and comes between two Discontinuities (say, the beginning and the end of a line).
+The "l" dictionary itself contains a `gdl`key (for [Grapheme Description Language](http://http://oracc.museum.upenn.edu/ns/gdl/1.0/)), which identifies the graphemes (cuneiform signs) of which the word is composed, with information on the  reading and the function (syllabogram, logogram, determinative, etc.) of those graphemes (in some [ORACC](http://oracc.org) projects the `gdl` node will include the cuneiform sign itself).

 The structure may be illustrated with the beginning of [P251867](http://oracc.org/dcclt/P251867), an Old Babylonian 3-line lentil (beginning of the file omitted):